-d) Interface configuration part, indicating the Destination MAC address, Priority Code Point and/or VLAN ID (if the ES interface is VLAN capable) to be used for the new TN stream before it is transmitted via the interface/port of the ES, if stream transformation is supported by the AN-TL/CN-TL and required to be performed at the AN-TL/CN-TL.
+d) Interface configuration part, indicating the Source MAC address, Destination MAC address, Priority Code Point and/or VLAN ID (if the ES interface is VLAN capable) to be used for the new TN stream before it is transmitted via the interface/port of the ES, if stream transformation is supported by the AN-TL/CN-TL and required to be performed at the AN-TL/CN-TL.

 e) Interface configuration part and other parameters to enable the Talker to calculate for the interface/port of the ES Gate Control Information, comprising the Time Aware Offset, Interval, and MaxFrameSize parameters of the TN stream, if the SMF/CUC received a TimeAwareOffset from the CNC for the new TN stream.